BDC Hamburger Icon

 Rosenstein said to consider offering various forms of flexible work arrangements to find what ultimately works well for your entire team.
 For example, experiment with options such as job sharing, telecommuting and compressed workweeks.
 Over time, you can home in on the frameworks to use going forward.

-After you have an idea of what kind of flextime you want to offer, review your business processes, staffing patterns and operational needs to determine the necessary guidelines that will inform your policy.
+After you have an idea of what kind of flextime you want to offer, review your business processes, staffing patterns and operational needs.
+This way, you can determine the necessary guidelines that will inform your policy.

-Brook said to decide whether there are any non-negotiable periods during which team members need to be available, such as for weekly meetings, specific events (e.g., an IT deployment) or particularly busy times (e.g., the holiday season).
+Brook said to decide whether there are any nonnegotiable periods during which team members need to be available; such instances include weekly meetings, specific events (e.g., an IT deployment) or particularly busy times (e.g., the holiday season).
 You should also decide how many employees from each team or department need to be available at any given time.

 3. Include important details.